Gaza Ministry Says Dozens Killed In Israeli Strikes On 99Th Day Of War

 "Is my house hurting Israel in any way?"

-Ashraf al-Qudra, spokesman for the health ministry in the Hamas-run territory, reported "more than 60 martyrs" in Israeli air strikes and artillery fire, with dozens more wounded.
+Ashraf Al Qudra, spokesman for the health ministry in the territory, reported "more than 60 martyrs" in Israeli air strikes and artillery fire, with dozens more wounded.

-Israel's relentless bombardment of Gaza since Hamas's October 7 attack has killed at least 23,843 people, mostly women and children, according to an updated toll on Saturday from the territory's health ministry.
+Israel's relentless bombardment of Gaza since October 7 has killed at least 23,843 people, mostly women and children, according to an updated toll on Saturday from the territory's health ministry.

+The war, in which Israel has vowed to destroy Hamas, began when the fighters launched their unprecedented surprise attack on Israel, according to an AFP tally based on official figures.

 Internet and telecommunications services were cut Friday as a result of Israeli bombardment, the main operator Paltel said, reporting the latest such disruption.